rl-institut/offgridders/docs/Home.rst

 * **Multitude of input parameters, sensitivity analysis**.
     Numerous parameters can
-    be defined to characterize the electricity solution to be simulated, including many techno-economical parameters (see  `Github wiki: Input parameters <https://github.com/smartie2076/simulator_grid-connected_micro_grid/wiki/Input-values>`_).
+    be defined to characterize the electricity solution to be simulated, including many techno-economical parameters (see  **Input Values**.
 A sensitivity analysis of any parameter can evaluate its influence on the overall optimization results.
 The simulation can run for any time period between one day and a year with hourly time steps.

 * **Multiple project sites**.